llm-bible/llm-bible.github.io/_publications/cattan2024localizing.markdown

 bibkey: cattan2024localizing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.07473"}
-tags: ['Language Modeling', 'Applications', 'Reinforcement Learning']
+tags: ['Applications', 'Language Modeling', 'Reinforcement Learning']
 ---
 There has been an increasing interest in detecting hallucinations in model-generated texts, both manually and automatically, at varying levels of